joeyhub/xdebug_trace_browser/README.md

 It is not safe to install this on a public web server.

-Only tested in PHP 5.4.
+Only tested in PHP 5.4 and firefox.

 Experimental.